 - Alcoholic Beverages

-As much as I love coffee, certain drinks like caffeine (which also contains tyramine) and alcohol can cause sudden high blood pressure.
+Coffee, certain drinks with caffeine (which also contains tyramine) and alcohol can cause sudden high blood pressure.

-Like pregnancy doesn’t have enough issues that cause discomfort, in some cases, high blood pressure may occur (resource).
+During pregnancy high blood pressure may occur (r).
 There are several types of high blood pressure disorders in pregnancy like preeclampsia, premature birth, low birthweight and placental abruption.
 The following are possible causes of sudden high blood pressure during pregnancy:

 - Kidney Disease